sharmaeklavya2/blog-source/content/posts/easy-dal.md

 Dal is a very inexpensive source of food.
 In Champaign, Illinois, a 2-pound bag of dal costs between &dollar;3 and &dollar;3.5.
-Half a glass of dal seeds is a meal-for-two, since they absorb water and swell up when they're cooked.
+Half a glass of dal seeds is a meal-for-two since they absorb water and swell up when they're cooked.

 Dal is a good source of protein.
-It's true that dal doesn't have as much protein as meat or eggs, but it has enough protein that if you eat it once a day, you won't get protein deficiency.
+It has much less protein than meat or eggs, but it has enough protein that you won't get protein deficiency if you eat it once a day.
 (Though if you're looking to build serious muscle, like if you're bodybuilding, then dal alone is unlikely to suffice).

 Most people in India eat dal with either rice or roti (roti is like an Indian version of tortilla).
 You can also eat it with toasted bread.
-Personally, I like rice with toor dal and black masoor dal and roti/bread with the other dals.
+I like rice with toor dal and black masoor dal and roti/bread with the other dals.

 ## Ingredients and Utensils